 Why do some meteorologists get the forecast right and some are totally off base?
 How do forecasters predict the weather?
 Which forecasts can you trust?
-Everyday Einstein explores the science behind weather forecasting.
+Ask Science explores the science behind weather forecasting.

 Last week winter storm Juno was supposed to bury large portions of New England all the way from Maine down to New York City under several feet of snow.
 In preparation for the storm, the city that never sleeps came to a halt.
 The subway trains stopped running.
 All non-emergency vehicles had to stay off the roads.
 Airlines canceled flights in and out of LaGuardia, JFK, and even Newark airports.